The Azure Of Palm Coast

 Cons

-• pro The facade is beautifully deceiving.
+• pro The reviewer says the facility's facade is beautifully deceiving, masking poor care.

-• pro The physician added medical conditions that did not exist to justify medication changes and possibly increase reimbursement.
+• pro The physician allegedly added medical conditions that did not exist to justify medication changes and possibly increase reimbursement.

 Review